The 'Ukrainian Banksy' has remained in Kharkiv despite Russian attacks

 BEARDSLEY: The occupier brings its own flowers, Zinkivskiy's caption reads.
 This artist says he was a pacifist until 2014, when Russian President Vladimir Putin started his war in the east and took Crimea.
 Other things have changed.
 Zinkivskiy spoke Russian for 35 years, but now only speaks Ukrainian and English.
 When the war started, he joined a battalion and served for 10 months.
 Then his commander told him to get back to the streets.

 ZINKIVSKIY: I said, no way, for what?
 It's stupid because city is totally empty.
 No, Gamlet.
 People need it.
-And he was right, really right.
+And he was right.

 BEARDSLEY: Zinkivskiy says he feels like he's part of the history of his city now.
 As we walk the streets, air raid sirens go off.

 ZINKIVSKIY: For me, it's like a sound of my city.
 You wake up because bombing center.
 And you don't know.
-You work all day or die in this day (laughter).
+You work all day or die in this day.
 And it's very interesting period for my life.

 OLENA OLENYCH: (Non-English language spoken).